-North Dakota Medical Marijuana Program
+North Dakota Medical Marijuana Program Overview:

 On November 8, 2016, North Dakota passed Measure 5 (North Dakota Compassionate Care Act) allowing for the establishment of a legal medical marijuana program in North Dakota.
 Registered patients suffering from qualifying medical conditions will be able to access the medicine from up to ten compassion centers that will be authorized to grow, process and dispense medical marijuana within the state.
 A Medical Marijuana Division within the North Dakota Department of Health (Department) has been tasked to regulate the program.

 Regulating Department: The North Dakota Department of Health, Division of Medical Marijuana